DANDI-AX/Project/README.md

-# 🌐 Dandi Mulugeta – Project Portfolio
+# 🌐 Dandi Mulugeta – Project 1

 Welcome to my project repository!
 I'm **Dandi Mulugeta**, a high school student and passionate web developer from Ethiopia, with a deep interest in **STEM**, **aerospace engineering**, and **problem-solving through technology**.